 If you are unfamiliar with the term or recently heard it from the online community, it is any webpage appearing whenever a visitor clicks on an online ad.
 The landing page is usually designed to guide site visitors toward an intended conversion goal through an online offer.

 It is basically the cornerstone of any successful online marketing strategy.
 It should be persuasive to grab the visitor’s attention, compelling them to convert.
 Regardless if you have a stellar web design and mouth-watering offer or if your PPC ads are more than optimised to perfection, without an effective landing page, then expect that your business is bound to suffer.

 Here are 7 tips to help you make a winning landing page.
-Use these simple tips combined with the proper tools and com

 Align your offers with your target consumers

 Alignment is the most important element in conversion rate optimisation.
 Your prospective audience searches for products that they need, so your offers or products must match those as closely as possible.

 If your products or offers don’t match what they need or that it doesn’t solve their problems, then your target audience will not likely convert and will move on to another site.

 Tailor your landing page to your target audience

 Now that you have aligned your offers or products to that of your target consumers, it’s time to customise your landing page for varying audiences.
 Visitors clicking your ads from social media sites such as Facebook or Twitter are different from those arriving from a PPC ad or from those clinking links in your brand’s newsletter.